vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key1: 1ed651456d

 *** =instructions1
-Get the score and film id for every film, from highest to lowest.
+Get the IMDB score and film id for every film, from highest to lowest.

 *** =solution1
 ```{sql}